ZornLab/Mona/README.md

 save_mona_dir(seurat,assay="SCT",dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

-A Mona directory can also be created from three components - the lognorm counts, cell metadata, and a list of reductions.
+A Mona directory can also be created from three components - the lognorm counts, cell metadata, and a list of coordinates.
 This is useful if working with anndata, SCE, etc.

 ```
-save_mona_dir(counts=counts,meta=meta,reduct=reduct,dir="Desktop/my_dataset",name="Name",description="Description",species="human")
+save_mona_dir(counts=counts,meta=meta,coords=coords,dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

 The final step is to launch Mona, click 'Load dataset', and navigate to the directory.
 You can also open a dataset automatically by providing the path: